RobotecAI/o3de-rgl-gem/README.md

     ```
 2. **Switch to the correct branch.** \
    Depending on which version of O3DE and ROS2 gem you use this step may differ.
-   Below is a universal table of supported build combinations:
+   Below is a table of supported build combinations:

    | o3de-rgl-gem | [o3de/o3de-extras](https://github.com/o3de/o3de-extras) | [Robotecai/o3de-extras](https://github.com/robotecai/o3de-extras) | [o3de](https://github.com/o3de/o3de) |
    |--------------|---------------------------------------------------------|-------------------------------------------------------------------|--------------------------------------|